 To start the process, the president needs his Biscuit and his Football.

-“An aide is always with him carrying the Football, which is the official name of the President’s emergency satchel,” MacDonald said.
+“An aide is always with him carrying the [President’s Emergency Satchel],” MacDonald said, which is the official name of the Football.
 The Football is a Zero Halliburton aluminium attache case covered in black leather.
-One you know to look for them, the Football and the aide carrying it are ubiquitous in photos of the President.
+Once you know to look for them, the Football and the aide carrying it are ubiquitous in photos of the President.
 In 2017, the aide even posed for a selfie with a retired investor at Mar-a-Lago.
 To begin the launch, the President can either present himself at the Pentagon or use communication equipment inside the Football to call the National Military Command Center at the Pentagon.

 Once the President has made the call, he needs the Biscuit to confirm his identity.
 The Biscuit is a laminated sheet of paper filled with a long string of alpha-numeric code the President is supposed to carry on him at all times.
 A code authorizing the President’s identity is buried within that line of code and changed everyday by the National Security Agency.
 The President doesn’t need to memorize the entire code, just the location of that day’s string within the gibberish.